How to pay yourself as a business owner in Canada

 Setting up an owner's draw

-Taking an owner's draw is the most straightforward method, common for sole proprietors.
+Taking an owner's draw is the most straightforward method, commonly used by sole proprietors and partnerships.

 - Decide on the amount and frequency of your draw based on your business's cash flow and your personal needs.